trebisky/stm32f103/README.md

 (lds file) which does not initialize BSS or global variables at all.
 Later examples require this.
 The presence of startup.c should be an indicator of more sophisticated and proper treatement.

+Many of these projects require/expect a serial port.

+This requires a USB to serial gadget connected to PB9 and PB10 Connect PA9 to RX
+Connect PA10 to TX
+also connect ground.